wwh9345/On-Time-Analysis-US-Flight-Delays/README.md

 We'll be using three years (2006-2007) of US domestic flight data was sourced from the ASA Statistical Computing Data Expo 2009: Airline on time data (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7)

 ### Key Features & Project Structure
-**Data Exploration**: The project begins with thorough data exploration and analysis, examining historical flight data to identify period patterns and trends in flight delay performance, route frequency weightage, and more.
+**Data Exploration**: We begin by examining historical flight data to identify period patterns and trends in flight delay performance, route frequency weightage, and more.

-**Cascading Delay Analysis**: Building upon the EDA, the project investigated the concept of cascading delays, where delays at one airport can impact subsequent flights.
-This analysis helped understand the ripple effects of delays in the aviation network.
+**Cascading Delay Analysis**: Building upon the EDA, the project investigates the concept of cascading delays, where delays at one airport can impact subsequent flights with ripple effects on the aviation network.

 **Predictive Modeling**: The core of the project involved building a predictive model for flight delays.
 The Support Vector Regression (SVR) model was selected based on evaluations of academic literature on its performance and suitability for applied delay prediction.